 There is no magic formula for how to get your marketing efforts done to reach the results you want.
 Still, there are so many good practices and tricks to try out that sometimes we don’t even know where to start.
 Google has made a conscious effort over the years to automate as much of its advertising platform as it can.
 There is a ton of value that can be taken from Google and its push for automated ad features, but you have to know where to pick and choose.

-What should I implement first?
-How do I properly optimize to give Google enough time to learn?
-Why aren’t the last changes I made bringing any positive results?
-These are some questions we might ask ourselves.
-In this article I’ll be sharing with you six Google Ads hacks that I have found to be most useful to improve the performance of my managed accounts and which you should definitely include in your toolbox.
+In this article I’ll be sharing with you seven Google Ads hacks that I have found to be most useful to improve the performance of my managed accounts and which you should definitely include in your toolbox.
 I will go over which features I think are worthwhile adopting, which ones you should take with a grain of salt, and which ones you should completely.